zuzanadobes/DRLND-Project-Continuous-Control/REPORT.md

 ### Reward plot

+A plot of rewards per episode is included to illustrate that either:

+[version 1] the agent receives an average reward (over 100 episodes) of at least +30, or [version 2] the agent is able to receive an average reward (over 100 episodes, and over all 20 agents) of at least +30.

-The number of episodes needed to solve the environment: ### A plot of rewards per episode is included to show rewards received as the number of episodes reaches: ###
+(Option) The number of episodes needed to solve the environment: ### (Option) A plot of rewards per episode is included to show rewards received as the number of episodes reaches: ###

 ### Ideas for Future Work

 Concrete future ideas for improving the agent's performance could include:
-1. A replay buffer with some kind if prioritization scheme
-2. Better exploration
+(Option) 1.
+A replay buffer with some kind if prioritization scheme (Option) 2.
+Better exploration

 ## See also